LPC: Unitranches grow in volatile market

 However, large unitranches could be a “short term phenomenon”, the direct lender argued, depending on the health of the syndicated market and banks’ underwriting appetite and flex terms.

 In the US, unitranche deals have yet to reach the size of the Polynt/Reichhold deal.
-Since the beginning of last year, the vast majority of unitranche deals have run between US$100m and US$300m while averaging about US$175m with the largest unitranche deals reaching US$400m-$450m.
+Since the beginning of last year, unitranche deals have averaged about US$175m with the largest unitranche deals reaching US$400m-$450m.

 Unitranche has gained a significant share in the middle market arena as alternative debt capital providers and direct lending platforms have increased their presence, and sponsors have recently been requesting even larger deals since global volatility roiled the market in 2015 and early 2016.
 Tumbling oil prices, slowing economic growth in China and flat-to-weak corporate earnings in the US sapped demand for risk - in particular for junior capital - among loan investors, including CLO funds, the largest buyers of leveraged loans.